mikebowler/jekyll_jirametrics/mcp.md

 ---

 {: .important }
-MCP support is new and the available tools will grow over time.
+This MCP support is a rapidly moving target as we test with different AI's and make tweaks for them.
+If this is something you want to use, you'll want to be on the latest prereleases, not just the stable releases. \
+Install those with `gem install jirametrics --pre`

 # What is MCP?